rbawden/DiaBLa-dataset/README.md

 English-French test set for the evaluation of Machine Translation (MT) for informal, written bilingual dialogue.

 The test set contains 5,700+ sentences from 144 spontaneous, written dialogues between English and French speakers.
 The dialogues are mediated by one of two neural MT systems (a baseline RNN and a lightly contextual RNN model that uses the previous sentence).
-Each dialogue is associated with one of twelve varied scenarios, which are listed [](here).
+Each dialogue is associated with one of twelve varied scenarios, which are listed [here](#scenarios).

 Dialogue annotations:
  * fine-grained sentence-level judgments of MT quality, produced by the dialogue participants themselves